BlocProtocol/BLOC-wiki/docs/mining/XMR-Stak-Mac-Guide.md

 # **How to Set Up XMR-Stak on Mac OS**

-Native binaries on linux are not available for XMR-stak.
+Native binaries on Mac OS are not available for XMR-stak.
 You will need to compile yourself, follow these instructions:

 ## **Make sure you have a wallet**